-The City has taken steps toward addressing the destructive impacts of wildfire through efforts that align with the National Cohesive Wildland Fire Management Strategy.
+The City has taken steps toward addressing the destructive impacts of wildfire through efforts that align with the National Cohesive Wildland Fire Management Strategy, but needs to improve collection of wildfire mitigation data to more accurately reflect current efforts.

+Austin Water is involved in managing the Balcones Canyonlands Preserve as well as Water Quality Protection Lands.
 Austin's wildfire plans align with the three elements outlined in a national framework (see Appendix C for more detail on each element).
 The Wildfire Division and other City departments have taken actions that align with this framework.
 Taken together, these actions help improve the City's level of preparedness for the threat of wildfire in Austin and the region.
+However, unless all City wildfire mitigation efforts are identified, tracked, and updated, management and stakeholders will not have a clear picture of the threat the City can directly address and how much of that threat is being addressed.